F-Secure: Be Sure

 Navidad is an Internet worm.
-It spreads itself as NAVIDAD.EXE attachment to e-mail messages sent from an infected computer.
-The icon of the worm's executable file looks like that:
+It spreads itself as NAVIDAD.EXE attachment to email messages sent from an infected computer.

 The original worm sample that we received has a bug that makes an infected system inoperable after infection - no EXE files could be started.

-Being run the NAVIDAD.EXE file installs itself as WINSVRC.VXD into \Windows\System directory and modifies several Registry keys.
+When run, the NAVIDAD.EXE file installs itself as WINSVRC.VXD into \Windows\System directory and modifies several Registry keys.
 It changes the default EXE file startup key

 to make sure it starts with every EXE file.
-The worm also makes sure it is always run on each Windows startup by creating another startup key in
+The worm also makes sure it is always run on each Windows startup by creating another startup key in:

 The worm also creates 'Navidad' key in the following section:

 But there's a bug in the worm's code - the Registry keys are created for WINSVRC.EXE file while the worm installs itself as WINSVRC.VXD file.
 As a result no EXE files can be started in a system after infection.
 Also the worm doesn't get activated on next Windows startup.
-To fix the mess done by this worm, download and run the special REG file.
-It will restore the default EXE file startup key value and remove worm's autostart key too.

 During installation the worm displays a fake error message: